1natsu172/github-action-auto-move-related-issue/README.md

 # GitHub Actions auto-move-related-issue

-This is GitHub Actions that sets Assignees on the card for each column of GitHub Project.
+This is GitHub Actions that move the open-issue described in the "Issue" paragraph to a specific project column.

-Supporting action triggers work when create or move an Issue/PullRequest card or convert a note to an Issue card.
+The supported action webhook events are `issues` | `pull_request`.

+> Note: The development is primarily focused on `closed` events, so it may not work with certain event triggers.

 ## Screenshot
 ![DEMO GIF](https://raw.githubusercontent.com/1natsu172/github-action-auto-move-related-issue/d0035515ff6b689b43c0a65e01e3943a8dde9897/media/demo.gif)